-AI, NDC, ChatGPT: acronyms that are rapidly becoming part of the travel management lexicon.
+AI, NDC, ChatGPT: acronyms that have rapidly become part of the travel management lexicon.

 Yet are we about to witness an evolution of artificial intelligence in travel management to such a degree that there’ll be less need for humans working in the sector?